MyNamesLex/Great-Uni-Hack-2021/README.md

 <h3>My Participation</h3>

-Here is the submission page, this includes what I did to help produce this project
+Here is the submission page, this includes what I did to help produce this project.

 https://devpost.com/software/nucelar-escape